-Congratulations to Architects Licensed by Examination!
-Since the last posting of our newsletter, the following licensed architects registered with the Kentucky Board as their base jurisdiction have recently met the requirements of KRS 323 and KAR 201, Chapter 19, specifically 1) a NAAB accredited professional degree from a school or college of architecture, 2) successful completion of the NCARB Intern Development Program and 3) successful passage of the Architect Registration Examination administered by NCARB.
+During the last year, the following individuals were licensed as architects by the Kentucky Board of Architects.
+They have recently met the requirements of KRS 323 and KAR 201, Chapter 19, specifically 1) a NAAB accredited professional degree from a school or college of architecture, 2) successful completion of the NCARB Architectural Experience Program, and 3) successful passage of the Architect Registration Examination administered by NCARB.

 Architects - Frequently Asked Questions